Walk

 • 8On reaching the top of the ridge, and at a junction of bridleways, turn left along a grass track towards Fulbeck.
 Carry on along this track for approximately 0.66 miles (one kilometre), passing a radio mast and then a farm on your left.

-• 9Just before meeting the main road, at a junction of a footpath and a bridleway, turn left along the field edge.
+• 9Just before meeting the main road, at a junction of a footpath and a bridleway, turn left and walk along the field edge.
 Turn right over a footbridge and then go diagonally left across the field towards a house and footpath sign.
 Go down the narrow path between the houses.
 Continue ahead down the tarmac lane.

 • 10Go straight ahead at the crossroads, following the High Street as it runs up through the village.
 Continue straight ahead at the junction with Scots Hill, and then turn right at the Hare and Hounds pub.
 Walk back to the main road and the car park.